hyperledger/fabric/docs/source/upgrading_your_network_tutorial.rst

 .. code:: bash

-  # Note, replace '1.1.0' if upgrading to a different version, for example '1.1.0-rc1'.
+  # Note, replace '1.1.x' with a specific version, for example '1.1.0-rc1'.
-  # Don't pass the image flag '-i 1.1.0' if you prefer to default to 'latest' images.
+  # Don't pass the image flag '-i 1.1.x' if you prefer to default to 'latest' images.

-  ./byfn.sh upgrade -i 1.1.0
+  ./byfn.sh upgrade -i 1.1.x

 If the upgrade is successful, you should see the following: